 REALifelines - Recovery and Employment Assistance Lifelines: www.dol.gov/vets/programs/Real-life/main.htm

-REALifelines is a program dedicated to providing individualized job training, counseling, and reemployment services to wounded service members.
+REALifelines is a program dedicated to providing individualized job training, counseling, and reemployment services to wounded, ill and injured Service members.
 This website provides contact information for enrollment, as well as frequently asked questions.

 Veterans Employment and Training Service (VETS): www.dol.gov/vets/

 Veterans Employment and Training Service (VETS) provides Veterans with the resources and services to succeed in the 21st century work force by maximizing their employment opportunities, protecting their employment rights and meeting labor-market demands with qualified Veterans.

 President's National Hire Veterans Committee - Hire Vets First: www.hirevetsfirst.dol.gov/

 This career website is designed to help employers find qualified veterans, as well as help veterans to make the most of a national network of employment resources.

 The e-VETS Resource Advisor assists veterans preparing to enter the job market.
 It includes information on a broad range of topics, such as job search tools and tips, employment openings, career assessment, education and training, and benefits and special services available to veterans.

 The Always A Soldier program provides service-connected disabled veterans opportunities to seek employment, career advancement, job mobility, family economic well-being, and greater financial security.